peterbatridge/ennea-LED/readme.md

 - numpy for more audio processing
 - adafruit_dotstar for using the LEDs
 - firebase_admin for reading and writing the firestore database which contains the state of the nonagons
+- PIL for converting gifs to nonagon animations
+- pygame for modeling the LED mapping to physical space and testing gif animations

 ### Architecture
 - The main application for running animations is written in python and running on the raspberry pi.
+  - [main.py](./main.py) is responsible for setting up database connection, and then running the current mode
+  - [animation.py](./animation.py) is responsible for creating and parsing animations on the lights
+    - There are a couple core animation functions animateNonagonGroups, animateSideGroups and gifAnimation that run the bulk of the modes
+    - There is also the drawShapes function used for more complex animations, note that this can be slow
+  - [shapes.py](./shapes.py) contains the different shape classes that define simple shapes for animation
+  - [constants.py](./constants.py) contains shared values that are constant like gifs converted to nonagon-readable format
+  - [shared.py](./shared.py) holds shared values that may change like the modeChanged flag for interrupting looping animations
+  - [physical_mapping.py](./physical_mapping.py) contains snippets that can be used to convert gifs to animations displayed on the nonagons.
+It also contains the code for drawing the expected physical mapping of the LEDs with pygame and running the converted animations.
+This can be useful for testing if a gif animation will look good.
+  - [trains.py](./trains.py) contains snippets for using the Chicago CTA API
+  - [weather.py](./weather.py) contains snippets for using the Open Weather Map API
 - That connects to a firestore database for determining the state of the nonagons and to store animation modes
 - The frontend is an angular app that can be found [here](https://github.com/peterbatridge/peterbatridge.github.io/tree/master/lights) and can switch modes on the nonagons from any browser.

 ### Setup
+I'm running raspbian headless and accessing it via SSH which takes some easily googlable setup<br>
 Here is the crontab setup to start the program in the background 30 seconds after startup.
 This could be modified to start immediately and then the python could check for a network connection.
 ```
 sudo crontab -e